tristenk94/586RecipeSite/README.md

 The database takes cares of keys management (assigning, creating for Ingredients, Directions, and Recipes).

 On a local device, this code works just fine and has no issues - only when deployed to a cloud instance does this have trouble with routing + api calls.
-I have changed my deployment environemtn to remedy the issue discussed during Monday's class - I was unsuccessful.
 All API calls have no issue locally.

 Please view the demonstration recorded on my local machine here: